raspberrypi/picotool/README.md

             Filter devices by USB bus number
         --address <addr>
             Filter devices by USB device address
+        -f, --force
+            Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
+After executing the command (unless the command itself is a 'reboot') the device will be rebooted back to application mode -F, --force-no-reboot
+            Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
+After executing the command (unless the command itself is a 'reboot') the device will be left connected and accessible to picotool, but without the RPI-RP2 drive mounted
     File to save to
         <filename>
             The file name